-"As far as us going and watching them, we'd sell our house to go see them," Mark said.
+"As far as us going and watching them, we'd sell our house to go see them," Mike said.
 "We don't miss too many games.
 We watched [David] play his whole freshman year and we never missed his season.
 It's just what you do as a parent, right?
 I know I didn't like looking up in the stands and seeing nobody there."

 With just two tournaments under their belts, the Freed brothers are looking forward to the new support that they have right next to each other.
 Whether it's in the dugout, on the field or in the stands, the Freed boys have a season full of potential to look forward to with their biological and baseball family right by their side.

 "Knowing that [Seth] may never play the game of baseball again, it's great to think that I'll be with him in his last adventure," Cody said.
 Hopefully we'll go far with this team that we look at as a family."